Burnout: What can I do about it?

 Exercise reduces tension while boosting concentration, mood, energy, and metabolism.
 You might only need to work out for 30 minutes three times a week to reap these benefits.
 It's best to do some combination of weight training, cardiovascular training, and flexibility work.
 If you're strapped for time, any amount of moving around will be good for your productivity and mood.
 Even a short walk around the block is better than nothing.

 Have you noticed how your energy levels are connected with how you eat?
-If you want to learn more about it, check out the United States Department of Agriculture's Choosemyplate.gov for info on what and when to eat according to your activity level and personalized nutrition needs.
+If you want to learn more about it, check out Choosemyplate.gov for info on what and when to eat, according to your activity level and personalized nutrition needs.

-Most people function best when they get between seven to eight hours of sleep a night.
+Most adults function best when they get between seven to eight hours of sleep a night.
 More or less sleep may make people feel less alert and more irritable.
-If you are at Columbia, check out the A!sleep site to do a personalized sleep assessment, download a sleep diary, get sleep tips, and more.
+The good news is that there are a number of simple strategies you can utilize to get the most out of your zzzz’s.

 The demands of schoolwork are no joke — you constantly face deadlines and decisions.
 To get your work done efficiently, it helps to know how to manage your time.
 This could be a prime opportunity to improve your time management skills.
 You'll probably see your productivity sky-rocket if you consider and practice the following tips: